mschubert/clustermq/README.md

 In short, use `ClusterMQ` if you want:

 * a one-line solution to run cluster jobs with minimal setup
-* access cluster functions from your local Rstudio
+* access cluster functions from your local Rstudio via SSH
 * network storage I/O is a problem for you(r cluster)
 * your function calls or some workers are (much) slower than others